State and Local Government AI Summit 2025 Banner

 9:30 am Eastern

-An opportunity for sharing diverse real-world AI deployment stories, insights, and best practices from agencies nationwide.
-Led by our hosts, we will hear about what is happening at the Commonwealth and the City of Boston.
-The real-world update will include how AI is changing the technology conversation with their Governor and Mayor to go beyond the operational benefit to the economic development opportunities.
-The discussion will be followed by a sharing of experiences from the audience.
+This session will provide a unique opportunity to share diverse real-world AI deployment stories, insights, challenges, and best practices from agencies nationwide.
+Led by our hosts, we will hear about what is happening at the Commonwealth of Massachusetts and the City of Boston.
+This real-world update will include how AI is changing the technology conversation with their Governor and Mayor—moving beyond operational benefits to economic development opportunities.
+The discussion will then open to the room to share lessons learned as we move from pilots to production.

 Jason Snyder, Secretary of Services & Technology, CIO, Commonwealth of Massachusetts